drewww/breach/docs/plan.md

 Back to Actor or Component.
 Components can't themselves be blocking vision or be impassable.
 So I think it's actor.

 So, implementation plan:
-1. Make a Smoke actor that is passable but blocks vision.
+1. (done) Make a Smoke actor that is passable but blocks vision.
-1. Make an ExpirationSystem that looks for Expiring components.
+1. (done) Make an ExpirationSystem that looks for Expiring components.

 ## Fire